Prevention Educator

 • Possession of a current Driver’s License with a satisfactory driving record.

-• Experience and skilled in the use of general office equipment, including calculator, copy machine, printer, and computers.
+• Experience and skills in the use of general office equipment, including calculators, copy machines, printers, and computers.

-• Experience and skilled in using video presentations, such as Zoom, as well as Microsoft Office: Word, Excel, Outlook, PowerPoint, etc.
+• Experience and skill in using video conference calls and presentations, such as Zoom, as well as Microsoft Office: Word, Excel, Outlook, PowerPoint, etc.

 Knowledge Skills & Abilities